flyteorg/flyte/flyteidl/protos/docs/admin/admin.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "outputs", ":ref:`ref_flyteidl.admin.LiteralMapBlob`", "", "Output URI in the case of a successful execution."
+   "outputs", ":ref:`ref_flyteidl.admin.LiteralMapBlob`", "", "**Deprecated.** Output URI in the case of a successful execution.
+DEPRECATED.
+Use GetExecutionData to fetch output data instead."
    "error", ":ref:`ref_flyteidl.core.ExecutionError`", "", "Error information in the case of a failed execution."
    "abort_cause", ":ref:`ref_string`", "", "**Deprecated.** In the case of a user-specified abort, this will pass along the user-supplied cause."
    "abort_metadata", ":ref:`ref_flyteidl.admin.AbortMetadata`", "", "In the case of a user-specified abort, this will pass along the user and their supplied cause."
-   "output_data", ":ref:`ref_flyteidl.core.LiteralMap`", "", "Raw output data produced by this execution."
+   "output_data", ":ref:`ref_flyteidl.core.LiteralMap`", "", "**Deprecated.** Raw output data produced by this execution.
+DEPRECATED.
+Use GetExecutionData to fetch output data instead."
    "computed_inputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "**Deprecated.** Inputs computed and passed for execution. computed_inputs depends on inputs in ExecutionSpec, fixed and default inputs in launch plan"
    "phase", ":ref:`ref_flyteidl.core.WorkflowExecution.Phase`", "", "Most recent recorded phase for the execution."
    "started_at", ":ref:`ref_google.protobuf.Timestamp`", "", "Reported time at which the execution began running."